hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 	@RunWith(SpringRunner.class)

-If you have to use other runner instead of SpringRunner, and want to use the Spring test context in the tests, use `SpringClassRule` and `SpringMethodRule` to fill the gap.
+If you have to use other runners instead of `SpringRunner`, and want to use the Spring test context in the tests, declare a `SpringClassRule` and `SpringMethodRule` in the test to fill the gap.

 	@RunWith(AnotherRunner.class)
 	public class SomeTest{